-The Residential Life Coordinator and Resident Director for Curtis Hall lives within the Curtis Hall and supervises the 13 Resident Assistants (RAs) that live throughout the building.
+The Residential Life Coordinator and the Residential Director for Curtis Hall live in or near Curtis Hall.
+They supervise thirteen residential Resident Assistants (RAs) who live in Curtis Hall or Graduate Commons.
 RAs are responsible for building community through programming that enhances the academic experience at the Academy.
 RAs also provide supervision of Curtis Hall and the Commons, monitor access to the building, provide incident management, monitor conduct, address safety concerns, assist students as needed and submit maintenance work orders when necessary.

 Consisting of one bedroom apartments furnished for double occupancy, The Commons houses up to 40 Undergraduate and Graduate students 21 years of age or older.